 The skills that make all the difference

-Pharmaceutical workers are expected to possess any of a wide range of core skills, depending on their specific area and level of responsibility.
-These include good interpersonal skills and an ability to explain information in an easily understandable way to the public.
+Pharmaceutical workers are expected to possess a wide range of core skills, with the exact requirements depending on your specific field and level of responsibility.

 Good employees in this industry also tend to be highly organised, methodical and accurate, also having good maths and IT skills.
 They should be able to work both alone and as part of a team, prioritise projects and even apply a certain level of business knowledge, if applicable.

 An ability to plan ahead projects well is key in the pharmaceutical field, given the ever-present need to identify tasks, allocate resources and estimate costs.